shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 Press 's' to save the game and reopen the game on the spot you left off.

+# Main Roles #

+Your goal is to relate the work of your role and sub-role in terms of the content of the course.
+Please look at the role sections below for specific instructions for each role.

+Below is a template for you to highlight items of your work.
+These provide the evidence needed for your work to be evaluated.
+Try to have at least 4 such descriptions.
+They will be assessed on the quality of the underlying system and how they are linked to course content.

+*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

+Here is an example:
+*Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
+This terrain can be modified by the game at run-time via a call to its script methods.
+The intent is to allow the player to modify the terrain.
+This system is based on the component design pattern and the procedural content generation portions of the course.
+[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

+You should replay any **bold text** with your relevant information.
+Liberally use the template when necessary and appropriate.

 ## DISCLAIMER + MAIN ROLE BREAKDOWN

 **MOST OF OUR GAME CAME FROM STELLAR STUDIOS! [https://www.youtube.com/watch?v=nnxZVU0qe5I&list=PLGSox0FgA5B7mApF1vhbspLj5NpzKedU6]**